 At Hartford Infant School all children’s summative achievements are tracked using an online assessment tool called Target Tracker.
 We are able to track children’s progress from starting points when they join the school and their achievements at end of phases e.g. the Good Level of Development at the end of the Reception year.

 Nationally standardised assessments are used to provide information on how children are performing in comparison to children nationally and locally.
 They provide parents with information on how the school is performing in comparison to schools nationally.
 Teachers have a clear understanding of national expectations and assess their own performance in the broader national context.

-Children’s attainment and progress is discussed at Parent Consultation Meetings in the Autumn and Spring terms.
-Teachers are also available for informal consultations throughout the year if parents wish to discuss their child’s learning at other points.
-In the Summer Term, a written report on progress and attainment is shared with parents.
+Children's attainment and progress is discussed and Parent Consultation Meetings in the Autumn and Spring terms.
+Teachers are also available for informal consultations throughout the year if parents/carers wish to discuss their child's learning.
+In the Summer term, a written report on progress and attainment is shared with parents/carers.

 At Hartford Infant School, independence is defined as; the child making a choice and consistently applying what they know, in a variety of contexts and over a period.

 Standardisation and Moderation

 The teaching staff regularly standardise and moderate work with in school and with external support to ensure that the judgements made are thorough.
 This includes working across phases so that everyone is accountable for the decisions that are made about children’s work.

 Pupil Progress Meetings